Well-posedness for 2D non-homogeneous incompressible fluids with general density-dependent odd viscosity: Introduction

 For this system, the author establishes the existence of weak solutions in both the evolutionary and stationary cases.

-In this work, we extend the well-posedness theory for fluids with general density-dependent odd viscosity by proving the local existence and uniqueness of strong solutions to system \eqref{odd}.
+In this work, we extend the result of \cite{fgs} to fluids with general density-dependent odd viscosity by proving local existence and uniqueness of strong solutions to system \eqref{odd}.
 Before stating our result, we need to reformulate system \eqref{odd} as done in \cite{fv}.